alikariminik/Milestone-Project-One/README.md

 # Grizzo's Restaurant README

-This is the website for the fiction London-based Restaurant called Grizzo's.
+This is the website for the fictional London-based Restaurant called Grizzo's.
 It is designed to entice  potential customers enough to make a booking through the use of its various menus and images across a easily navigavle website.
 The website aims to be responsive and accessibile on a range of devices, making it easy to navigate for customers.

+## The Five Planes
 ### The Strategy Plane
+The purpose of this website is to advertise a local restaurant and attract customers to dine here.
+Before designing the website, it was important to keep this in mind.
+I knew that when enquiring about a restaurant, customers need a website which is clear, enticing, and easy to navigate quickly.
+I therefore always knew that I wanted to feature the restaurant's hours in a way which was clearly visible as one of the first things customers would see, a clear menu section, and a gallery page; as they you eat with your eyes before your stomach!

+### The Scope Plane
+I have included the following feature in my website:
+* 4 complete pages, which are easy to navigate between, plus 4 pdf files;
+* a Gallery page with maisonette image viewing structure;
+* An interactive Menu Section which reacts to being hovered over and triggers the download of pdfs rather than navigatingto further into the website itself, so that it is always easy for customers to know where to book a reservation when they decise that they want to.

+### The Structure Plane
+My website has 4 pages, and I created Wireframes for them by hand, which I have attached here:

+!!!
+INSERT WIREFRAMES !!!
+I have structured each website as follows:

+##### Navigation and Footer
+The Nav bar hosts links to all the websites pages and was stuck to the top so that the user could never get lost.

+The footer hosts contact information, the restaurant's address and links to social media pages in the form of Font-Awesome Icons.
+This facilitates the navbar to take small real estate.

+#### Home Page
+I wanted the home page to show a large hero image which quickly conveys what Grizzo's is all about.
+Fine Dining.
+All the key information about the restaurant can be found in this page and the nav bar allows for quick access to making a booking.

+#### Menu Page
+The Menu page was designed in this way to boast the variety of menus that Grizzo's has to offer.
+Opting for a inline-block display, the menus are eye catching, clickable to download, and host importan information for when each item is available to order throughout the week.
+The background images are bright and showcase more examples of delicious looking food that the individual is made to engage with by clicking on the overlay over them.

+#### Gallery Page
+The whole point of this page was to display several really bright and colourful images in a way which is enticing to customers.
+I opted for a maisonette viewing structure for this page at the top of the page in order to make the images the central focus on this page.
+I know images are important for a website, so this page was really about giving customers access to feast their eyes before booking.

+#### Booking page
+The booking page was designed to be very simple and easy to use regardless of screensize.
+This is what ultimately gets bookings into the restaurant so simplicity was key here.

+### The Skeleton Plane
+I created my website with a mobile first experience in mind, because the majority of booking reservations are now made following a google search etc, usually on our phones.
+I have ensured that my website works effectively and looks beautiful on each sized device.

+My website focused on a mobile first experience, but I ensured that my website would create a positive user experience on all devices.

+#### The Surface Plane
+I have used the following colors throughout my website:
+(yellow colour) made up the bulk of my website, and was chosen because it is warm and inviting.

+(brown color) As it was important that my website had a warm feel which would reflect the experience of being at the restaurant, I felt that greys and blacks were too cool toned to fit within my design.
+I therefore opted to offset my yellow background and images with a chocolatey brown.

+I have used several images throuhgout my website, which really pop against these colours and are very effective.
+I have sources these images from the following sites:
+* Pexels
+* Unsplash
+* StockVault
+* Pixabay
+* PicJumbo
+* FreeImages
+* PikWizard
+* Stocksnap
+* RawPixel

+## User Experience (UX)
 When beginning to think about what a website for a restaurant would require, I began by thinking about the business needs and the customer / user needs.

-## User Experience (UX)

  -   #### Customer Goals
     - Immediately understand what the website is trying to offer.